alessiogandelli/tweets-to-topic-network/README.md

 - `mentions_id`: A list of IDs of users mentioned in the tweet.

-## json users file
+## JSON users file
-The json users file contains information about all users involved in the conversation.
-Each user is represented as a json object with the following fields:
+The user's file contains information about all users involved in the conversation.
+Each user is represented as a JSON object with the following fields:

 - `id`: The ID of the user.
 - `username`: The username of the user.